solidfire/solidfire-cli/README.md

 Description:

 AddVirtualNetwork is used to add a new virtual network to a cluster configuration.
 When a virtual network is added, an interface for each node is created and each will require a virtual network IP address.
 The number of IP addresses specified as a parameter for this API method must be equal to or greater than the number of nodes in the cluster.
 Virtual network addresses are bulk provisioned by SolidFire and assigned to individual nodes automatically.
-Virtual network addresses do not need to be assigned to nodes manually.Note: The AddVirtualNetwork method is used only to create a new virtual network.
+Virtual network addresses do not need to be assigned to nodes manually.
+Note: The AddVirtualNetwork method is used only to create a new virtual network.
 If you want to make changes to a virtual network, please use the ModifyVirtualNetwork method.

 Options: